Marohn-Group/mrfmsim/docs/api_units.rst

 - ``description``: a description of the unit, e.g. ``magnet radius``.
 - ``format``: format of the value when displayed, e.g. ".1f".

-To simply the definition process, a YAML units file can be used, see the ``units.yaml`` file used in ``mrfmsim-marohn`` for an example.